Jimyung6642/Temporal-Phenotype/README.md

 ### Temporal-Phenotype
-This repo contains pipeline to identity temporal information extracton from i2b2 2012 dataset
+This repo contains a GPT-based pipeline to extract temporal information from i2b2-2012 dataset.
+The pipeline will automatically extract temporal expression, clinical events, and TLINKS from data and eventually structurize the extracted information.

 ### To Do
-- Add normalization of extracted temporal information
+- Update temporal reasoning (post-processing) on the extracted TLINKS
 - Add fine-tuning of LLMs
-- Logging of evaluation of each task
-- Save result dataframes in result directory

-### Data structure

-### How to Run